FarronF/limerick-council-meetings/meetings/2023/07/17-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22nd May 2023.md

 It also included the Financial Statements for 2022 and an outline of activities to promote the

-interests of local communities and twinning.---
+interests of local communities and twinning.
+---
 13

 Proposed by Councillor Sheahan (J);